hishammoizuddin/clariqy-ai-meeting-summarizer/README.md

 Developed by **Mohammed Hisham Moizuddin**

-> ClarIQ helps you focus on the conversation while it takes care of the notes.
+> ClarIQy helps you focus on the conversation while it takes care of the notes.

 ---